chelleorc/pyscf_ase_github/README.md

-# pyscf_ase
+# PySCF-ASE Interface Project

-Project to have PySCF interface with ASE front-end environment for density functional theory approximations
+In this project, PySCF (Python-based Simulations Chemistry Framework) will interface with ASE (Atomic Simulation Environment) in order to perform electronic structure calculations.
+This includes density functional theory approximation technique to find the Hamiltonian of a many-body quantum system.